Welcome to JeffMD

 A Curriculum for Excellence

-Welcome to JeffMD, SKMC’s curriculum that will prepare students to thrive in the landscape of modern healthcare.
-Those of you matriculating in July 2017 will be fortunate enough to experience this curriculum fully.
+Welcome to JeffMD, SKMC’s curriculum that prepares students to thrive in the landscape of modern healthcare.

 JeffMD Curriculum Overview

 - Integrated science, clinical knowledge and skill, and professional development

 - Continuing component of scholarly inquiry on topics chosen by students with guidance from their mentors

 - Learning optimized by a range of instructional formats